 The INmusic Festival

-Located in the pretty setting of Lake Jarun on the outskirts of the Zagreb, the INmusic Festival is smaller than some other events held in similar-sized cities, but it still attracts a number of big name pop and rock acts.
+Located in the pretty setting of Lake Jarun on the outskirts of Zagreb, INmusic Festival is smaller than some other events held in similar-sized cities.
+However, it still attracts a number of big-name pop and rock acts.

 This event would be a great way of combining a city break with a European festival experience!

 Do also note that INmusic is one of the earliest festivals of the year in Croatia.
-The festivals on the coast over in Tisno (between Zadar and Split), that start with Love International, kick off only a few days after the end of this one.
+The festivals on the coast in Pag or Tisno take place soon after INmusic ends.
 Are you thinking what I’m thinking…?!

 Getting to Zagreb